jpbempel/jpbempel.github.io/_posts/2012-10-16-how-to-print-disassembly-from-JIT-code.md

 ---
-title:  "Volatile"
+title:  "How to print disassembly from JIT Code?"
 layout: default
 ---
 In my previous post, I have shown you some disassembly from JIT native code.
-How to do the same at home ?
+How to do the same at home?

 I found relevant informations in this [wiki page](https://wiki.openjdk.java.net/display/HotSpot/PrintAssembly).